Stevinson/vectorai/README.md

   * Logs loss, accuracy and epoch info to MLFlow
   * Saves the model
   * Batch size, image size, epochs, data paths are all configurable
-* Streaming data to Kafa:
+* Streaming data to Kafa or Google Pub/Sub:
   * Loads sample data from `/data/external/<directory_dataset_name>/stream_sample.p`
-  * Sends this data to Kafka
+  * Sends this data to the selected service
+  * On each run data can be either sent to Kafka or Pub/Sub, configurable in the stream_config.yaml
 * Prediction:
-  * Streams the data from Kafka to a tensorflow dataset
   * Loads the model
+  * Streams the data from Kafka and Pub/Sub
+  * `stream_timeout_ms` defines the time that the job will block and wait for new messages to arrive in the topics.
   * Makes class predictions on the images
   * Saves the image, class prediction and timestamp to a database